txthinking/brook/README.md

 Start a brook server that supports tcp and udp

-- **--blockCIDR4List**="": This option will be removed in a future version, please use the global option instead

-- **--blockCIDR6List**="": This option will be removed in a future version, please use the global option instead

-- **--blockDomainList**="": This option will be removed in a future version, please use the global option instead

-- **--blockGeoIP**="": This option will be removed in a future version, please use the global option instead

 - **--example**: Show a minimal example of usage

 - **--listen, -l**="": Listen address, like: ':9999'